NVFC Announces 2013 Award Winners

-The National Volunteer Fire Council (NVFC) has announced the winners of its four national awards.
-A special banquet to honor the recipients of the Lifetime Achievement Award, Fire Prevention Award, Junior Firefighter of the Year Award, and Junior Firefighter Program of the Year Award will take place during the NVFC’s spring meeting on April 28, 2012, in Alexandria, VA.
+The National Volunteer Fire Council (NVFC) has announced the winners of the Lifetime Achievement Award and the Fire Prevention Award.
+A special banquet to honor the recipients of these prestigious annual awards will take place during the NVFC’s spring meeting on May 10, 2013, in Alexandria, VA.

-“We are once again greatly impressed with the quality and caliber of nominations that we received for the NVFC’s annual awards,” said NVFC Chairman Philip C. Stittleburg.
+“We continue to be impressed with the quality of nominations that we receive for the NVFC’s awards every year,” said NVFC Chairman Philip C. Stittleburg.
 “The recipients that were chosen truly exemplify outstanding service and commitment to the fire service.
 We thank you for all you do to strengthen the emergency services and protect your communities.”

-Award recipients receive a trip to Alexandria to attend the award ceremony, a personalized award, and complimentary one-year membership in the NVFC, among other items.
-The Junior Firefighter of the Year also receives a trip to a Scott Firefighter Combat Challenge.
+Award recipients receive a trip to Alexandria to attend the award ceremony, a personalized award, a $250 grant for the winner and a $250 grant to their department, and complimentary one-year membership in the NVFC, among other items.

 Learn more about the NVFC’s awards program at www.nvfc.org/about-us/awards/.
 Stay tuned to the NVFC web site and e-newsletters in May for additional information about each award winner as well as photos from the awards banquet.

-The recipients of the NVFC’s 2012 awards are as follows:
+The recipients of the NVFC’s 2013 awards are:

 NVFC Lifetime Achievement Award